 The question “What is Psycholinguistics?”, is also the question of how we use and learn language.
-That is why this blog might read as a paradox because you will be reading a blog about how you are able to read this blog.
+That is why this blog might read as a paradox because you will be reading this blog which is about how you are able to read this blog.
 When you think about it, have you ever wondered how you’re able to read and understand the words on this page, or any page in a language you understand, so effortlessly?

 In this article, we will introduce some of the main topics and methods of psycholinguistics, such as language acquisition, language comprehension, language production, and second language acquisition.
 We will also discuss some of the applications and implications of psycholinguistic research for education, communication, and technology.